gregofgreg5/magick-ink2020/player-characters/clara/darkclaw.md

 ---
 Ignore below this line.
 Links to info, for above:
 #### Steady Aim (Bonus Action)
+> _3rd-level rogue feature_
-> Give yourself advantage on your next attack roll on the current turn.
+> As a bonus action, you give yourself advantage on your next attack roll on the current turn.
 You can use this bonus action only if you haven't moved during this turn, and after you use the bonus action, your speed is 0 until the end of the current turn.

-***Don't use if you have two enemies within 5ft of each other***
+**Don't use for Sneak Attack if you have an enemy within 5ft of the target**

 #### and Sneak Attack
 > Beginning at 1st level, you know how to strike subtly and exploit a foe's distraction.
 Once per turn, you can deal an extra 1d6 damage to one creature you hit with an attack if you have advantage on the attack roll.
 The attack must use a finesse or a ranged weapon.
-(Psychic blades count as *finesse* and *ranged* weapons!)
+>
+>You don't need advantage on the attack roll if another enemy of the target is within 5 feet of it, that enemy isn't incapacitated, and you don't have disadvantage on the attack roll.

 The amount of the extra damage increases as you gain levels in this class, as shown in the Sneak Attack column of the Rogue table.

 #### Cunning Action